ldmoore/simonsays/README.md

 # simonsays
-A cool simon says game
+A cool simon says game, play it at https://ldmoore.github.io/simonsays/